Skip to main content

 • The person submitting the application and signing loan documents must be authorised by the business to enter into a loan agreement on behalf of the business.

-If you are a sole trader or partnership, the sole trader or one of the partners in the partnership must submit the application form (as a credit check will automatically be carried out on this individual) and later sign all future documents and complete identity verification checks.
+If you are a sole trader or partnership, the sole trader or one of the partners in the partnership must submit the application (as a credit check will automatically be carried out on this individual), sign all future documents and complete identity verification checks.

 Third party authorisation can be given to someone only to manage the application process.

-If you are a limited company the application form should be submitted by a director or officer of the business who is listed on Companies House.
+If you are a limited company, the application should be submitted by a director or officer of the business who is listed on Companies House.
 All future documents and identity verification checks will need to be completed by the same person.

-If the person submitting the application form is not listed on Companies House, a letter of authority will need to be provided to confirming a third party authorisation was given to someone only to manage the application process.
+If the person submitting the application is not listed on Companies House, a letter of authority will need to be provided confirming the third party was given authorisation to manage the application process.

-• The SME Loan is financed by the Scottish Government with public funds and is unsecured.
-It is therefore essential that the fund administrator, Energy Saving Trust, is lending money to organisations that are in a robust financial position and able to support ongoing loan repayments.
+• The SME Loan Scheme is financed by the Scottish Government with public funds and is unsecured.
+It is therefore essential that the fund administrator is lending money to organisations that are in a robust financial position and able to support ongoing loan repayments.

-Energy Saving Trust is also authorised and regulated by the Financial Conduct Authority and as such, have a duty to lend responsibly.
-A credit check gives an indication of an organisation or individual’s financial position and their credit history, allowing us to gauge the level of risk that would be incurred as a lender.
-They will therefore also carry out affordability checks in certain situations to assess the impact of repayments.
+Energy Saving Trust is also authorised and regulated by the Financial Conduct Authority and as such, has a duty to lend responsibly.
+A credit check gives an indication of an organisation’s or individual’s financial position and their credit history, allowing Energy Saving Trust to gauge the level of risk that would be incurred as a lender.
+Energy Saving Trust will therefore also carry out affordability checks in certain situations to assess the impact of repayments.

-If you have concerns regarding the credit assessment, we are happy to discuss this further and, if possible, undertake a credit review at an earlier point than we may normally do.
+If you have concerns regarding the credit assessment, the fund administrators can discuss this further and, if possible, undertake a credit review at an earlier point than they may normally do.

-If an initial credit check is unsuccessful then we will look to offer a route of appeal and allow for additional information to be submitted, such as company accounts.
+If an initial credit check is unsuccessful then the fund administrators will look to offer a route of appeal and allow for additional information to be submitted, such as company accounts.

-• The agreed loan amount will be released after the measure/s have been installed, invoiced for and, if required, a site inspection by a qualified advisor has been undertaken.
+• The agreed loan amount will be released after the measure/s have been installed, invoiced for and, if required, a site inspection has been undertaken.
 A claim must be submitted via the Funding Portal.

 Up to 25% of the offered funding amount can be requested as a loan drawdown/upfront payment.
 To access this upfront payment the supplier quote, or partial/deposit invoice must contain the request for an early payment.
-The (up to 25%) drawdown payment is not processed automatically when the loan is offered, but can be requested in the next stage of the process – the claim stage.
-Grant type of funding cannot be claimed as a drawdown/upfront payment.
+The drawdown payment is not processed automatically when the loan is offered but can be requested in the next stage of the process – the claim stage.
+The cashback grant funding cannot be claimed as a drawdown/upfront payment.

 • If you are contacted about the loan by a third party and have concerns about their authenticity, please call Business Energy Scotland on 0808 808 2268 and our team will be able to advise you.